-Each talk covers the basics of a given period including the main historical facts.
-The talks explore the major achievements in painting, sculpture and architecture of the time and consider the developments as products of political, social and economic circumstances.
+Each talk covers the basics of a given period covering the main historical facts.
+The talks explore the main achievements in painting sculpture and architecture as products of their political, social and economic circumstances.

 Throughout each talk links are made to works on display at Manchester Art Gallery, giving a deeper understanding of the gallery's collections.

 No previous knowledge is necessary but lots of curiosity, an open mind and a sense of humour will be useful.

 Talks are monthly on Sunday afternoons.
 The talks can be attended individually or followed as a basic course in art history.
 The next talk is on Sunday 19 Oct.